Kaceykaso/design_by_roomba/README.md

 #<a href="http://kaceykaso.github.io/design_by_roomba/index.html">Design by Roomba</a>

-A crowdsourced picture drawn over a period of time by a Roomba Create; based on a series of commands submitted through a website, and received by a Raspberry Pi attached to the Roomba.
+A crowdsourced picture drawn over a period of time by a iRobot Create (Roomba); based on a series of commands submitted through a website, and received by a Raspberry Pi attached to the Create.

 ##Table of Contents